Skip to Content

 Point out your special occasion

-Don’t be shy to drop the reason you are visiting into the booking notes when making your hotel reservation or at check-in.
+Don’t be shy.
+Include the reason you’re visiting in the booking notes when making your hotel reservation or at check-in.

 Resorts will often give guests celebrating birthdays, anniversaries, weddings, etc. a complimentary room upgrade.
 It’s certainly worth mentioning your special occasion when asking politely for a complimentary upgrade.